Fla. Admin. Code Ann. R. 64E-3.009 - Standards for Continuing Education Courses

 discussions of facility fiscal status or human resource policies, or similar

 topics will not be approved for personal development.
-Attendance at the entire

-(8) All continuing education courses shall be
+(8) Continuing education courses shall be at

-will be awarded one-half (.5) contact hour of continuing education credit.
+be awarded one-half (.5) contact hour of continuing education credit.
 An

 additional one-quarter (.25) contact hour of continuing education credit will

 be awarded for each additional 15 minutes of course length.
+Completion of the

-post-test to assess the attendee's understanding of the course material and
+understanding of the course material and mastery of course objectives.
+The

-attainment of course objectives.
-The provider must grade the post-test, and a
+provider must grade the post-test, and a course participant must, within a

-course participant must receive a score of at least 75% on the post-test to
+maximum of 3 attemps, achieve a score of at least 75% on the post-test to

 successfully complete a course.
 A minimum of 4 post-test questions is required